yangjiandong/django-utils/doc/django-utils/queue.rst

         return HttpResponse('Churning in background task added to queue')

 Whenever the view gets called, the function will be enqueued for execution.
-Meanwhile the :class:`QueueDaemon` consumer will pick it up and execute it in a separate process.
+Meanwhile the :class:`QueueConsumer` will pick it up and execute it in a separate process.

 When the consumer picks up the message, it will churn your data!